monarch-initiative/mondo/_pages/faq.md

 ### How can I report a bug/request a new term/request changes, etc.

 Please submit an issue on our [GitHub tracker](https://github.com/monarch-initiative/mondo).
-Note, you will need a free GitHub account.
+Note, you will need sign up for a free GitHub account, if you do not already have one.

 ### How can I get involved